-The major attributes of the A Profile are logic and having full sensory access.
-Both receptive modalities (eye and ear) continually process information due to their functioning from the dominant left hemisphere.
+The AA Profile's major attributes are logic and full sensory access - both receptive modalities (eye and ear) continually process information due to their functioning from the dominant left hemisphere.
 These modalities are therefore unaffected under stress.

-A Profiles focus on the facts and dissect information with ease.
-You also have the natural ability to analyse, verbalise and communicate in a written format.
-The specific details are easily seen, heard and communicated, but you may battle to connect with the information on an emotional level.
-Language is very important to A Profiles in terms of how you prefer to communicate.
+AA Profiles focus on the facts and dissect information with ease.
+You also have natural ability to analyse, verbalise and communicate in a written format.
+The specific details are easily seen, heard and communicated however; you may battle to connect with the information on an emotional level.
+Language is very important to AA Profiles in terms of how you prefer to communicate.